RWTH-EBC/ADDMo/README.md

 - “gradient tree boosting” (GB)
 - “lasso”

-The methodology of train & test set differentiation, hyperparameter tuning and cross-validation is depicted in "ModelTuningFlowchart.vsdx".
+The methodology of fit & test set differentiation, hyperparameter tuning and cross-validation is depicted in "ModelTuningFlowchart.vsdx".
 Moreover, the figure illustrates, how “individual model” and “sample shuffle” are implemented.
 The implementation includes a